nikanmog/AR-Navigation/README.md

 The app name you used in this section is used as the URL prefix in the format  `https://<app_name>.azurewebsites.net`.
 Take note of this URL because you'll need it.

 ## Deploy the sample app
 In UnityHub (Projects-> Add), open the the  `Unity`  folder.
+If the 'Unity Version' column is empty, select your current unity version.
 Unity might prompt you about a different Unity version between the project and the one you've installed on your machine.
 This warning is okay, as long as your version of Unity Editor is newer than the one the project was created with.
 In that case, just click  **Continue**.
 If your Unity Editor version is older than the one the project needs, click  **Quit**, and upgrade your Unity Editor.

 ![Unity window](https://docs.microsoft.com/en-us/azure/includes/media/spatial-anchors-unity/unity-window.png)